openstack-k8s-operators/edpm-ansible/docs/source/contributing_roles.rst

 Contributing Roles
 ------------------

-Addition of new roles to edpm-ansible collection is easy, thanks to specialized development tooling and CI pipeline.
+Addition of new roles to the edpm-ansible collection is easy, thanks to specialized development tooling and CI pipeline.
 However, certain requirements must be met by any new role, in order to ensure quality of the collection and a smooth operation of software consuming it.

-These requirements, outlined in the following document, go beyond syntactic and functional correctness of the code. ....
+These requirements, outlined in the following document, go beyond syntactic and functional correctness of the code.

 Where there isn't an explicit requirement, or recommendation, provided by this document, the primary `Ansible documentation`_ is considered